The National Council Declares the Friday before Memorial Day, as “Don’t Fry Day” To Encourage Sun Safety Awareness

-Washington, D.C. – May 25, 2018 – To turn the tide against rising rates of skin cancer from overexposure to the ultraviolet (UV) rays of the sun, the National Council on Skin Cancer Prevention – and its broad national member coalition of over 45 organizations – has designated the Friday before Memorial Day as the 10th annual “Don’t Fry Day” to encourage sun safety awareness and to remind everyone to protect their skin while enjoying the outdoors.
+To help reduce rising rates of skin cancer from overexposure to the ultraviolet (UV) rays of the sun, the National Council on Skin Cancer Prevention has designated the Friday before Memorial Day as “Don’t Fry Day” to encourage sun safety awareness and to remind everyone to protect their skin while enjoying the outdoors.
 Because no single step can fully protect you and your family from overexposure to UV radiation, follow as many of the following tips as possible:

 About the National Council on Skin Cancer Prevention: The National Council on Skin Cancer Prevention is the united voice of more than 45 organizations, associations and agencies dedicated to prevent skin cancer through education, advocacy, and raising awareness.
 National Council members represent the nation’s premiere physicians, researchers, clinicians and advocates for skin cancer prevention.
 Learn more at www.SkinCancerPrevention.org